-Life Insurance after recovering from Empyema.
+Life Insurance with Empyema.

 In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Empyema.